papadanku/PythonicEngine/README.md

 My take on Coder Space's Python 3D Engine Series.

-## Changes
+## Differences

-- Code is from myself following Coder Space's tutorial
+- Code is from myself following Coder Space's video tutorial
-- More documentation on how the program's modules work
+- Included documentation on how the program's modules work

 ## Modules